Paymentshield/api-docs/source/includes/_quote.md

 **UseDefaults**              | We recommend that `UseDefaults` is set to true.
 It sets some Answers, including calculated Answers (total coverage value for STIP/MPPI), to their sensible default or calculated value if you don't specify one.
 **IsIndicativeQuote**        | We recommend that `IsIndicativeQuote` is set to false.
 If this is set to true the resulting quotes cannot be applied for.
 **CommissionSacrifice**      | The maximum amount of commission that can be sacrificed by a user is provided as part of a user's configuration in our back end system.
 The value sent in the `CommissionSacrifice` field must not exceed the maximum for the user/branch number combination.
+**UserReference**      | An optional field that you can use to record your own cross reference against a quote.
+You can also use the `UserReference` to search for quotes.
 **Answers**                  |You should include the **InterfaceKey/Values** required for the specified product in the `Answers` array.
 Each product has a certain number of mandatory answers that must be provided to get a quote.

 <aside class="notice">